 A spoofed email is a form of phishing where an email looks familiar to what you know, from someone you know.
 It is designed to steal personal information from you, including bank information.

-If you have a feeling you might be on a spoofed site via a spoofed email, please close your web browser and forward the email to email@example.com.
-If a hacker tries to mimic Central Bancompany's affiliate sites, it will take full legal action against that person(s).
+If you think you might be on a spoofed site via a spoofed email, close your web browser and forward the email to email@example.com.
+If a hacker tries to mimic a Central Bancompany site, it will take full legal action against that person(s).

 Skimmer devices are placed over the card reader slot on ATMs and gas pumps to collect magnetic stripe data.
 Cameras are placed above or beside the keypad to capture the PIN as it is entered.